tectonic-typesetting/tectonic/docs/src/ref/v2cli.md

 You can use various Unix `argv[0]` hacks to achieve this, or you can just rename or symlink the `tectonic` binary to `nextonic` manually.

+## External tools

+The V2 interface also supports external commands.
+If you run `tectonic -X cmd`, where `cmd` is NOT built into Tectonic, Tectonic will search for a binary called `tectonic-cmd` and run it if it exists.

 ## Migration plan

 The plan is to eventually migrate to make the V2 interface the default.
 This